Earth Hour: 2011

 Earth Hour 2011 was the biggest year in the campaign's five-year history, reaffirming it as the largest ever voluntary action for the environment.
 In 2011, the tagline "Beyond the Hour" was adopted by organizers as a way to encourage people to take their commitment to the cause beyond the 60-minute event.
 Together with agency Leo Burnett, Earth Hour unveiled an updated planet themed logo that included a small plus symbol to the right of the signature "60" which was used in previous years.
 The 60+ symbol continues to be the main logo used by campaign organizers around the world.

 Earth Hour 2011 took place in a record 5,251 cities and towns in 135 countries and territories on all seven continents.
 It had an estimated reach of 1.8 billion people across the globe.
 In addition to this, the campaign's digital footprint grew to 91 million.

-In India, Earth Hour 2011 was held on March 26, 2011 from 8:30 p.m. to 9:30 pm.
+In India, Earth Hour 2011 was held on March 26, 2011, from 8:30p.m. to 9:30pm.
 IST, flagged off by the Chief Minister of Delhi Sheila Dikshit and Earth Hour 2011 Ambassador and Bollywood actress Vidya Balan in the presence of Jim Leape, Director General, WWF International.
-Rosebowl channel suspended broadcasting from 8.30 p.m. to 9.30 p.m. to mark the observance of Earth Hour.
+Rosebowl channel suspended broadcasting from 8.30p.m. to 9.30p.m. to mark the observance of Earth Hour.

 In Azerbaijan, Maiden Tower darkened for Earth Hour.

 The Philippines, which has been an active participant of the Earth Hour, had an early "earth hour" when power was accidentally interrupted, plunging Metro Manila and nearby provinces into darkness.
-After power was restored, major buildings, commercial centers and residential areas in Metro Manila and most provinces continued to turn off their lights, while participating channels in the Philippines, ABS-CBN and Cartoon Network halted their transmissions for an hour.
+After power was restored, major buildings, commercial centers and residential areas in Metro Manila and most provinces continued to turn off their lights, while participating channels in the Philippines, ABS-CBN, Nickelodeon and Cartoon Network halted their transmissions for an hour.

-30 provinces and cities in Vietnam took part in Earth Hour 2011 with the main event held in Nha Trang.
+Thirty provinces and cities in Vietnam took part in Earth Hour 2011 with the main event held in Nha Trang.
 The nation's electricity demand fell 400,000 kWh, one-fifth less than the previous year's.
 Vietnam managed to save 500 million VND (US$23,809) thanks to the saved power.

 YouTube promoted the Earth Hour by changing its logo, and by adding a switch on/off feature near the title of each video, so that users could change the background colour from white to black.

 One of the least co-operative areas traditionally has been Alberta; in 2008, Calgary's power consumption went up during Earth Hour.
 The trend continued in 2011 when Edmonton's power usage also increased.
 While Calgary's power usage went down in 2011 during the event, electricity officials could not distinguish their readings between normal usage and a conscious attempt to participate.